Lumbee Regional Development Association: History

 The Lumbee Tribe is a state-recognized tribe located in Robeson County and adjoining counties.
 Since 1956, the Lumbee Tribe has sought out federal recognition through the Lumbee Act.
 Twelve years later, Lumbee individuals created an organization that would help the Lumbee people in many ways.
 In the winter of 1967-68, Bruce Jones (Lumbee), Horace Locklear (Lumbee), Rod Locklear (Lumbee), and Gerald Sider worked extensively to establish an Indian poverty program agency, known as the Regional Development Association (RDA).
 It would help primarily Indians, but African Americans as well.
 At first, RDA was a shell organization: a charter, a board of directors and little else.
 In 1970, the organization began to expand inside the channels of the Lumbee people's hopes and claims.
 The Lumbees saw the need to expand the association that would benefit the tribe socially, culturally, economically, and politically.
 As it developed, it quickly transformed into Lumbee Regional Development Association (LRDA), with an all-Indian board of directors and a specific Lumbee focus.
 The Lumbee Regional Development Association (LRDA) is a nonprofit corporation, chartered by the State of North Carolina, organized to analyze and develop solutions for the health, educational, economic, and general welfare problems of rural and urban Indians in and around Robeson.
 The effective domain of the LRDA includes, but is not limited to, the Counties of Robeson, Hoke, Scotland, and Bladen, i.e., North Carolina’s Planning Region N. Federally funded programs are currently administered by the Lumbee citizens of these neighboring counties from the LRDA offices in Pembroke, N.C.
 Since its establishment, LRDA has founded and supported many projects that are either targeted around Robeson and adjoining counties or specifically, the Indians of Robeson County.
 Projects include the Head Start Program, Thrifty Food Co-ops, Talent Research Project, Lumbee Homecoming, the funding of the renovation of Old Main at Pembroke State University and Strike at the Wind.

 Great Seal

 LRDA’s seal, known as the Great Seal, exemplifies the courage and tenacity of the Lumbee people.
-The fertile fields of the Lumbee people rural home life and the establishment of Pembroke State University (what is now the University of North Carolina at Pembroke) stand as a testament of the perseverance and determination of the Lumbee people to face each new day’s sunrise with the hope of a better quality of life to come.

 The current logo features the end of a canoe with the words "no boundaries" located under it.
 The LRDA uses this image to illustrate its purpose: just as the canoe continues to flow down a river, the LRDA will continue to uphold its mission.
 This logo is symbolic to the organization, because it displays the message that LRDA will continue to help others in both the present and the future of these designated communities.